 Ienel S, aged 21, was arrested on 29 October 1990 in the village of Corod, Gala_i County, where he was attending a wedding.
-According to reports received by Amnesty International at around 2am, he reportedly left the festivities to go back to the house where he was staying.
+Around 2am, he reportedly left the festivities to go back to the house where he was staying.
 He was followed by a 24-year-old man (who had been reportedly previously arrested for homosexual acts and released in 1988 and is suspected of being a police informer).
 This person allegedly proposed that Ienel go with him to a garden or into the park.
 Ienel asked the man to come back with him to the house where he was staying.
 The man refused, insisting that they go some place outside.
 At around 6am Ienel was woken by police officers who took him to the village police station.